 LIST-OP is LL(1), and therefore can be parsed directly by recursive descent.
 Note that in LIST-OP, although associativity must be provided by a post-processor, the grammar enforces precedence.

-Since Knuth 1965 many have taken up his challenge to find a practically parseable subset of the LR(k) languages.
-In 1969, Frank DeRemer describes a new variant of Knuth's LR parsing[63].
+Since Knuth 1965, many have taken up his challenge to find a practically parseable subset of the LR(k) languages.
+In 1969, Frank DeRemer describes a new variant of Knuth's LR parsing[95].
 DeRemer's LALR algorithm requires only a stack and a state table of quite manageable size.
 LALR looks practical, and can parse KNUTH-OP.
 LALR will go on to become the most widely used of the LR(k) subsets.

-Ken Thompson writes the ed editor as one of the first components of UNIX[64].
+Ken Thompson writes the ed editor as one of the first components of UNIX[96].
 Before 1969, regular expressions were an esoteric mathematical formalism.
-Through the ed editor and its descendants, regular expressions become an everyday part of the working programmers toolkit.
+Through the ed editor and its descendants, regular expressions become an everyday part of the working programmer's toolkit.

-Alfred Aho and Jeffrey Ullman publish the first volume[65] of their two volume textbook summarizing the theory of parsing.
-This book is still important.
-It is also distressingly up-to-date -- progress in parsing theory slowed dramatically after 1972.
-Aho and Ullman's version of Earley's algorithm includes a straightforward fix to the zero-length rule bug in Earley's original[66].
+Aho and Ullman's version of Earley's algorithm includes a straightforward fix to the zero-length rule bug in Earley's original[98].
 Unfortunately, this fix involves adding even more bookkeeping to Earley's.

 Under the names TDPL and GTDPL, Aho and Ullman investigate